Virtual Khovanov homology using cobordisms: The topological category

-Every orientable cobordism should have a decoration on the $i$-th boundary circle.
+Every orientable cobordism has a decoration on the $i$-th boundary circle.
 This decoration is an element of the set $\{+,-\}$.
-We call this decoration of the $i$-th boundary component the \textit{$i$-th gluing number} of the cobordism.
+We call this decoration of the $i$-th boundary component the \textit{$i$-th glueing number} of the cobordism.